beastlyx/gRPC-regOnOff/README.md

 Any required user input has instructions for format and type of input in the command message. (ex: when wanting to see bills due before a certain date, the command output will say "enter in format MM/DD/YYYY").

-The requirements which I believe that I fulfilled are listed at the bottom of this document.

 ### Sources for Caesar Cipher and XOR Cipher algorithms.
 [Caesar Cipher](https://www.baeldung.com/java-caesar-cipher)